-"No good film is too long," he said, as I constantly recall and as Neil Steinberg quoted in his Sun-Times obituary.
-"No bad movie is short enough."
+“No good film is too long,” he said, as I frequently recall.
+“No bad movie is short enough.”
 This refrain alone is award-worthy.

 And that, given the post of mine linked to above, is more than I thought I would say about Roger Ebert today, but I have to make a final point before closing.

 Ebert is one of those rare people who inspired in two or three entirely different fashions.
 He was a great critic precisely because while he could be equally as harsh as he could rhapsodic about individual films, he was an unwavering supporter of film.
 He didn’t just write and write well; he was an educator and philanthropist in the world of cinema too.
 Then fate decreed that he should do those things while he struggled with great personal hardships, dire health situations that literally robbed him of his voice — and he responded by keeping his voice alive on paper and electronically.
 I have tried, without enough success, to use his perseverance as an example in living my own life with the frustrations of chronic illness.